jonasoesch/p9/paper.md

 ### Selection of examples

 The test the proposed model, we have applied it to a collection of transition techniques commonly found in narrative visualization.
 We have started by compiling a corpus of narrative visualizations from online sources.
 The corpus combines two collections from other authors [@Riche-18:datadrivenstorytelling, @Mckenna-17:visualnarrative] and our examples.
 The corpus thus includes 144 narrative visualizations published between 2008 and 2019 by a variety of news organizations as well as individuals.
+The complete corpus can be found in appendix \ref{appendix-corpus}.

 From this corpus we selected a subset of 20 examples that were relevant to the current research and that we believed would be representative of the state of the art of narrative visualization in practice.